shayankarmaly/swe_technical_assessment/README.md

 -   You have to use a Postgres database for storing the vehicle information.
 You can create a free account on any Postgres cloud provider like Supabase and use that.
--   We would prefer you write the backend in Python, but if you are not familiar with Python at all, you can write it in TypeScript as well - Node or Bun.
+-   We would prefer you write the backend in Python, but if you are not familiar with Python at all, you can write it in TypeScript - Node or Bun.

 # Deadline